No Comments to displayThere are no comments to display at the moment.

 - A new University of York Constitution drafted by the People's Assembly

 Student Leader Feedback

 Thank you for your submission.
 As you reference, it is York students who campaigned to declare a climate emergency, and have fought across our City and across the country for climate justice.
 This is something I am really proud of.
 I am incredibly supportive of opportunities for students and staff to come together to collaborate and discuss, hence I have organised the upcoming webinars to address teaching and student life issues.
 I am happy to formally engage with the relevant partners surrounding the University's Sustainability Strategy, to ensure maximum engagement and input from students and staff, where all voices are heard.
 I will update you when I hear back.

 YUSU Student Voice TeamYUSU,

 Congratulations, your idea has passed the initial student vote!
-The Ideas Forum has categorised parts of your idea as ‘Actions’ which can occur straight away, and part as ‘Policy proposals’ which means it is a substantive idea which would benefit from wider in-depth student consultation.
+The Ideas Forum has categorised your idea as a ‘Policy proposal’ which means it is a substantive idea which would benefit from wider in-depth student consultation.
 This student consultation will be used to determine whether your idea becomes YUSU Policy.
-The idea has been assigned to a sabbatical officer to lead on, who will be in touch on this platform to update you about the plan to consult students and their plan to work on the ‘Actions’.
+The idea has been assigned to a sabbatical officer to lead on, who will be in touch on this platform to update you on the plan to consult students.

 YUSU Student Voice TeamYUSU,